europeana/rd-europeana-python-api/CONTRIBUTING.md

 We welcome any attempts to improve the existing documentation.
 You can propose to fix typos, improve wording, add/remove things to clarify a section, and so on.
 More importantly for us, you can submit a tightly-scoped tutorial that shows a cool proof-of-concept using the PyEuropeana package and various Python ecosystem tools. **Such contributions are of special importance to us because we believe these can not only show our users how PyEuropeana works, but also for what it can be used for.**

 **We also expect any contributions to the actual Python code of the wrapper to be accompanied with relevant API documentation, provided in the form of docstrings.
-These docstrings should confirm to the format that is outlined in the [*Docstring Style*](#docstring-style) section of the contribution guidelines.**
+These docstrings should conform to the format that is outlined in the [*Docstring Style*](#docstring-style) section of the contribution guidelines.**

 In the following sections we will go through some more information (segmented by documentation type) that will help you in contributing to PyEuropeana documentation.